QI-IoT/pa10-air-pollution-sensor/readme.md

 we don't need to create a proxy to handle database R/W.

 # FAQ
+* Why there is a compilation error?

+   Theses commands only works with the latest customized SD card image.
+   If you use the official image, you will need to manually install the dependencies.
+The customized SD card image was design to simply the set up of internet sharing using Windows 7/10 machines.
+If you are using a Mac or a Linux machine, you might need to consider using the official image and set up network sharing manually.

 * Why `pip` cannot verify server's certificates?

    This might happen if your system time is not properly synced.
 You may